The maxim ‘the customer is always right’ has never been more important than it is today.

 For all the talk about technology creating new expectations and possibilities around customer service, we all know that change has been a slow process for many.

 For example, it might surprise you to know how common it is for organisations to not know how many customers or service users they actually have, let alone have any sophisticated understanding of them.

-Using simple BI tools, we were able to create some 15 different information streams that the client was then able to not only view more clearly, but use to generate their own queries and reports from to get a better understanding of how their students were behaving.
+Using simple business intelligence software tools, we were able to create some 15 different information streams that the client was then able to not only view more clearly but use to generate their own queries and reports to get a better understanding of how their students were behaving.